-Tips & Tricks - Microsoft Exchange - Set out-of-office message
+Tips & Tricks - Microsoft Exchange - Set out of office message

 On the "Overview" start page, you will find the "Static text" element in the sample application.
 The following script is available on the "General" tab in the properties dialog: